sergioverde90/astro-blog/README.md

 * Add a "Go back" button in the blog pages
 * Header logo {}Ssvv ...
-* Add a 404 page (maybe this is a good place to put the Terminal ...)
 * Fix pagination styles

 # SHOULD